openlab-at-city-tech/openlab/wp-content/plugins/classic-editor/readme.txt

 By default, this plugin hides all functionality available in the new block editor ("Gutenberg").

 == Changelog ==

+= 1.6.3 =
+* Added some WPCS fixes, props NicktheGeek on GitHub.
+* Updated "Tested up to" in the readme and removed it from classic-editor.php.
+This should fix false positive errors in security plugins in the future.

 = 1.6.2 =
 * Fixed bug that was preventing saving of the last used editor.